-1 2 3 4 5 Policy: To optimize the efficient use of coastal waters while, at the same time, conforming to the requirements of the CRMC and the DEM Recommendations: 6 7 8 a) That the areas identified by CRMC as non-conforming mooring areas be established as conforming mooring areas under the Ordinance.
-9 10 11 12 b ) That the harbor commission clearly identify, for discussionboth by the local residents and by town residents generallythe alternative future choices for those areas, and draft regulations setting forth the organizational structure whereby additional mooring areas may be established as needed.
-13 14 15 16 c) That no new moorings be permitted in any mooring area without provision of adequate shoreside facilities, namely parking, restrooms, and trash disposal.
-17 18 19 d ) That the commission work with both the CRMC and the DEM to achieve a satisfactory resolution for all parties.
-20 21 Implementation: 22 23 24 25 26 27 28 Action: Resolve any issues between the Town and the CRMC and DEM respecting the possibility of excessive numbers of moorings in Jamestown's coastal waters, and formally recognize the three mooring areas identified by CRMC as such.
-Revise the Ordinance accordingly.
-Remove moorings from the Park Dock and Cranston Cove areas by attrition, removal of unpermitted moorings, and relocation of moorings as feasible, so that these areas can revert to coastal water status.
-29 30 Reference: See sections II-D on water quality and II-B and II-E-5 on administrative divisions and moorings, above.
-31 32 33 34 Responsibility: Initiator: Harbor commission; Resources: Harbormaster; residents of relevant areas.
-35 36 37 Timing: Begin immediately to find a satisfactory resolution within six months of when CRMC approves this plan.
-38 39 Costs: There should be no appreciable costs at this stage.
-40 41 Issue: All Waters 42 43 The town council upon the recommendation of the harbor commission may establish a shared mooring program in town waters.
-44 45 46 B. WATER QUALITY
+1 2 Policy : To optimize the efficient use of coastal waters while, at the same time, 3 conforming to the requirements of the CRMC and the DEM 4 Recommendations: 5 6 a) That the areas identified by CRMC as non-conforming mooring areas be 7 established as conforming mooring areas under the Ordinance.
+8 to the content of the 9 b) That the harbor commission clearly identify, for discussionboth by the local 10 residents and by town residents generallythe alternative future choices for those areas, 11 and draft regulations setting forth the organizational structure whereby additional 12 mooring areas may be established as needed.
+13 mooring areas may be established as needed.
+14 c) That no new moorings be permitted in any mooring area without provision of 15 adequate shoreside facilities, namely parking, restrooms, and trash disposal.
+16 adequate shoreside facilities, hamely parking, restrooms, and trash disposal.
+17 d) That the commission work with both the CRMC and the DEM to achieve a 18 satisfactory resolution for all parties.
+19 suisfactory resolution for all parties.
+20 Implementation: 21 imprementation.
+22 Action: Resolve any issues between the Town and the CRMC and DEM 23 respecting the possibility of excessive numbers of moorings in Jamestown's coastal 24 waters, and formally recognize the three mooring areas identified by CRMC as such.
+25 Revise the Ordinance accordingly.
+Remove moorings from the Park Dock and Cranston 26 Cove areas by attrition, removal of unpermitted moorings, and relocation of moorings as 27 feasible, so that these areas can revert to coastal water status.
+28 reasible, so that these areas can revert to coastar water status.
+29 Reference: See sections II-D on water quality and II-B and II-E-5 on 30 administrative divisions and moorings, above.
+31 administrative divisions and moornigs, above.
+32 Responsibility: Initiator: Harbor commission; Resources: Harbormaster; 33 residents of relevant areas.
+34 residents of felevant areas.
+35 Timing: Begin immediately to find a satisfactory resolution within six months of 36 when CRMC approves this plan.
+37 when CRIVIC approves this plan.
+Contact There should be no enquesiable costs at this store 38 Costs: There should be no appreciable costs at this stage.
+39 T A 11 XV-4 40 Issue: All Waters 41 42 The town council upon the recommendation of the harbor commission may 43 establish a shared mooring program in town waters.
+44 D. WAMED OLLA 1977 45 B. WATER QUALITY 46